 Quiet Space.
 For meditation, reflection, rest, and reading.
 Having a shared quiet place to go is of great benefit.

 Outdoor Space.
-The shared communal decks, the fire pit, the play spaces, and the seasonal kid’s pool keep us outside and together in nature.
+The shared communal decks, the fire pit, the play spaces, and the pool get us outside and together in nature.

 Garden and Greenhouse.
 Growing as much of our food as possible is something most of us aspire to and a shared garden and greenhouse helps us make this happen.

 A Recurring “Salon.”
-In the spirit of learning, we like the idea of regularly hosting small gatherings around a potluck meal, where we invite a member or guest to share knowledge and experience with the group.
+In the spirit of learning, we like the idea of regularly hosting small gatherings around a potluck meal, where we invite people to share knowledge and experience with the group.